bradford-hamilton/crypto-bots/README.md

 # CryptoBots

-Proof of concept digital asset marketplace.
+Digital asset marketplace proof of concept.
 Experimenting with the ERC721 space and dapp development for non-fungibles.

 ## Contributing